dtudk/pythonsupport-page/docs/index.rst

 -- Polytechnical Foundation courses
 -----------------------------------

-.. card:: Having last minute problems before exams?
+.. card:: Python Installation Support closed!
-   :class-card: sd-color-primary
+   :class-card: sd-color-info

-   Please contact us through `Discord <ps-discord-invite_>`_ or :mail:`pythonsupport@dtu.dk`.
+   The Python Installation Support is closed until the spring semester.

-   We will respond in regular office hours.
+   Our `Discord <ps-discord-invite_>`_ channel will remain open for students to interact with each other.

-   We will also be open in 302.A92 on Tuesday 5th of December between 13-15.
+   See you in the spring.

 .. card:: New student at DTU {{current_year}}?
 Welcome!